Terms and Restrictions Apply

 For that, you get the better redemption options, free entry for 3 people into Priority Pass airport lounges, more Peloton reimbursement ($120 in 2021 versus $60 for the Preferred card) and a few other perks.

-The Sapphire Preferred card has the much higher welcome bonus, besting the Reserve by 40,000 points (a $500+ higher value) and the annual fee is substantially lower at $95.
+The Sapphire Preferred card currently has a higher welcome bonus at 80,000 points after a $4,000 spend, and the annual fee is substantially lower at $95.

 Both cards give you excellent travel perks, although the Reserve card does add medical evacuation coverage on trips of up to 60 days in length.